BurkovBA/BurkovBA.github.io/content/blog/2021-09-10-1/index.md

 ### Compressed sensing

 Johnson-Lindenstrauss provides an excellent intuition on how to achieve a sparse space in compressed sensing.
-I'll dedicate a whole separate post to this beautiful mathematical theory.
-TODO: link.
+I'll dedicate a [whole separate post](/2021-09-14-1) to this beautiful mathematical theory.

 References